ddimatos/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

       ansible.builtin.command: chtag -tc ibm1047 my_file.txt

-Data sent to remote z/OS nodes is by default encoded in UTF-8 and is not tagged.
 The z/OS UNIX remote shell defaults to an EBCDIC encoding for un-tagged data streams.
-This mismatch in data encodings can be resolved with the ``PYTHONSTDINENCODING`` environment variable, which tags the pipe with the encoding specified.
+This mismatch in data encodings can be resolved with the ``PYTHONSTDINENCODING`` environment variable, which tags the pipe used by python with the specified encoding.
 File and pipe tags can be used for automatic conversion between ASCII and EBCDIC.
 But only by programs on z/OS which are aware of tags and honor them.